 You’ll have to let these both cool for a bit before you can work with them, but eventually you can peel and then cube up the veggies.

 I cubed both my beets and potatoes into thick matchsticks about 1/2-inch in size.

 I thought that the hash needed some protein so I cubed up some ham into similar sized pieces and started the hash by lightly browning the ham in my cast iron skillet.

 Could you use bacon?
 Yes.
 Could you leave it out entirely and make the hash vegetarian?
 Absolutely.

-You could make this hash in a nonstick skillet, but it was really made for cast iron which will distribute the heat evenly and get the hash nice and crispy.
+You could make this Red Flannel Hash in a nonstick skillet, but it was really made for cast iron which will distribute the heat evenly and get the hash nice and crispy.